emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `disabled`

   The keep alive that EMQX requires the client to use.
-If configured as <code>disabled</code>, it means that the keep alive specified by the client will be used.
-Requires <code>Server Keep Alive</code> in MQTT 5.0, so it is only applicable to clients using MQTT 5.0 protocol.
+If configured as `disabled`, it means that the keep alive specified by the client will be used.
+Requires `Server Keep Alive` in MQTT 5.0, so it is only applicable to clients using MQTT 5.0 protocol.

 **mqtt.keepalive_backoff**